chris346/myApp/README.md

 # myApp
-This is the my first project app that was started on May 23rd, 2016
+This is the my first project app that was started on Apr 23rd, 2016